questek/qt-tdbx-demo/README.md

 See the Jupyter Notebook file: Example.ipynb

+## Citation

+If you use this package, please consider citing:

+* Lin, Y., Saboo, A., Frey, R. et al. CALPHAD Uncertainty Quantification and TDBX.
+JOM (2020). https://doi.org/10.1007/s11837-020-04405-z

 ## License
 This project is licensed under the Apache 2.0 License, see the [LICENSE](https://github.com/questek/qt-tdbx-demo/blob/master/LICENSE) file for details.